tsackton/taelgar/People/Other Nonhumans/Grash.md

 >> Based in: unknown, unknown
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-Known as Grash the Undying, an undead warrior and commander of a large orc army in Kharsan.
+Known as Grash the Undying, an undead warrior and commander of a large [[Orcs|orc]] army in Kharsan.